cml37/JavaNabuAdapter/README.md

 Java version of https://github.com/nabunetwork/Adaptor

 # Deficiencies
-* Needs some serious testing, epecially for local headless mode
+* Needs some serious testing, especially for RetroNet File Store Extension mode
-* Does not have support for FileStoreExtensions
-* Does not have support for NHACPExtension
+* NHACP Extension could use additional testing

 # Building
 Assuming you have Gradle and Java 8 or higher installed, it's as easy as `gradlew jar`